Temez1/roman-numeral-calculator/README.md

 ## Testing

-The files with ".test.tsx" ending contains the test corresponding to the filename being tested.
-You can run all the tests files with
+The files with ".test.tsx" ending contain the tests corresponding to the filename being tested.
+You can run all the test files with

 ```bash
 npm run test